jay-pm/ProjectManagement/README.md

   - Estimating
     - Time and cost based
     - Dont pad, add contingency.
+    - Use WBS
+    - Use historical data or Lessons learned earlier
   - Scheduling
+    - Consider all constrains (legal, natural, logical)

 ### 3. Managing Project Risks and Changes